 For every online business, the eCommerce order workflow looks the same:

 - Receiving orders for the goods you sell

 - Shipping the products ordered

-To improve both the efficiency of your workflow and manage to stay competitive on the market, it is advisable that you map out all the tasks related to order management and determine which of them can be automated.
+How can you improve both the efficiency of your workflow and manage to stay competitive on the market?
+It is advisable that you map out all the tasks related to order management and determine which of them can be automated.

-To improve your workflow you can use an automated process for orders and shipping, that will remove some of the work your employees have to manually handle.
-For example, orders will be automatically added to the business system you use, and you’ll get notified whenever a new order was placed on your website, or in the marketplaces.
+To improve your workflow, you can use an automated process for orders and shipping.
+This will remove some of the work your employees have to manually handle.
+For example, orders will be automatically added to the business system you use.
+You’ll get notified whenever a new order was placed on your website or in the marketplaces.

-You can also set a communication bridge with your courier, print shipping labels automatically, and send your customer a notification from the system, and thus you’ll manage to control all the aspects of order management operations from the same place, avoiding errors and making your workflow more productive.
+You can also set a communication bridge with your courier, print shipping labels automatically.
+Send your customer notification from the system.
+Thus you’ll manage to control all the aspects of order management operations from the same place.
+It helps you in avoiding errors while making your workflow more productive.